-Granville Museum, Inc. (the "Organization") was founded in 1999 to preserve the history of a small riverboat town by operating by Granville Museum, 1880's Sutton General Store, Sutton Pioneer Homestead, Sutton Old Time Music Hour and conducting festivals to promote the arts.
+Granville Museum, Inc. (the "Organization") was founded in 1999 to preserve the history of a small riverboat town located in Granville, Tennessee by operating by Granville Museum, 1880's Sutton General Store, Sutton Pioneer Homestead, Sutton Old Time Music Hour and conducting festivals to promote the arts.